 - The purchase and continued yearly upkeep of a Propur water filtration system for Maestra Martina Mamani of the Quechua Nation Raqchi, for the sacred temple Centro de Sanación Siwar Qoyllur (Hummingbird Healing Center) in Raqchi that she guards and teaches from.
 This system will provide safe, clean drinking water, free from harmful chemicals and bacteria, allowing individuals to obtain water from any source and enable it to become potable.

 - This November, in the course of a mere 36 hours, our community made it possible that we could donate $6,750 for Standing Rock, in addition to a variety of necessities for the Water Protectors standing up against #NoDAPL.

 - $456 – Breast Cancer Fund (now BCPP), which focuses on exposing & eliminating the environmental causes of breast cancer.

 - $563 – VA Adaptive Sports program from the VA Hudson Valley Health Care System at Castle Point.
 This organization help provide support, equipment and lessons to disabled Veterans.

 - $35 – Rice Bowls – providing much needed meals to children around the world through partnerships with orphanages.

-In 2015, we contributed over $1,039 through the sale of our used books and other events:
+In 2015, the DG Stewardship Program contributed over $1,039 through the sale of our used books and other events: